Sunday, May 31, 2026

 First off, the character roadmap.
 Here's a look at the first three characters in the character roadmap containing Caitlyn, Akali and Senna, our upcoming character.
 While it says that Senna is coming in 2026, we know for sure that looking at the Season 1 countdown, she is coming out on May 12 with the launch of Season 2.
 The first three characters revealed so far are all female and that's not a problem to me.
 I am excited for Senna and she's pretty darn dope like Akali is.

 We know we have the last two unannounced characters on the roadmap.
 But something's not right.
-Why is the NEW! label on Character 4?
+Why is Character 4 having the NEW! label?
 Well, if we scroll right...

 An extra sixth character has been added to the schedule.